Invercargill Passenger Transport: Company history

 Invercargill Passenger Transport was formed in 1991 through the privatisation of the Invercargill City Council bus fleet.
 In 1995 the company established a branch in Dunedin and has operated part of Dunedin's bus network since.
 It eventually expanded to have branches in Christchurch and Queenstown and for a period operated a fleet of coaches based in Auckland.

-Sold to Go bus Transport Ltd
+Sold to Go Bus Transport Ltd

-Early Feb 2014 Go Bus Transport agreed to purchase the Urban, School, Charter and Special Needs Operations of Invercargill Passenger Transport, gaining around 200+ buses and depots in Christchurch, Queenstown, Dunedin, Invercargill and Gore.
+In early February 2014, Go Bus Transport agreed to purchase the urban, school, charter and special needs operations of Invercargill Passenger Transport, gaining around 200+ buses and depots in Christchurch, Queenstown, Dunedin, Invercargill and Gore.
 Go Bus took over Invercargill Passenger Transport on 1 April 2014.
-Bus Smart cards were replaced with Bee Cards on 22 June 2020.

 Invercargill depot

 Invercargill depot was the head office of the company.
-From this depot since 1991 Passenger Transport has operated public transport in Invercargill under contract to the Invercargill City Council, much of this with the previous council-owned bus fleet.
+From this depot since 1991 Passenger Transport has operated public transport in Invercargill under contract to the Southland Regional Council initially and latterly the Invercargill City Council, much of this with the previous council-owned bus fleet.

 As well as urban bus services, Passenger Transport also operate school services in Invercargill and outlying areas of Southland, New Zealand, inter-city coach services under the nakedbus.com franchise and a charter operation including worker transport to the Tiwai Point Aluminium Smelter in Bluff, New Zealand.